-10(3) The Chief Financial Officer may determine not to accept a cheque or other, negotiable instrument as payment from a Customer, other-than a cheque or negotiable instrument on which payment is guaranteed by the financial institution on which it is drawn, should a payment or previous payment by the Customer been dishonoured as meant in section 10(1).
+11(3) The Chief Financial Officer may determine not to accept a cheque or other, negotiable instrument as payment from a Customer, other-than a cheque or negotiable instrument on which payment is guaranteed by the financial institution on which it is drawn, should a payment or previous payment by the Customer been dishonoured as meant in section 10(1).

-11. DELIVERY
+12. Delivery

-11(1) Every document that is required to be delivered to a customer shall be delivered through one or more of the following mechanisms;
+12(1) Every document that is required to be delivered to a customer shall be delivered through one or more of the following mechanisms;